IBM/event-automation/_connectors/kc-sink-batchsh/index.md

 categories:
   - Developer Tools
 ---
-Batch.sh sink connector streams Kafka events to a remote collector.
+The Batch.sh sink connector streams Kafka events to a remote collector.